 The critical wavelength that triggers the Photoelectric effect.
 The unification of the electron and photon energy is expressed using DIMENSIONLESS SCIENCE constants below.

 This established the link between energy (E), photon energy (Ep), to the wavelength (λ) and frequency (f) of electromagnetic waves.
 What emerges is the ratio between a frequency of 1.5 to an energy unit (E) of 1, which, as f increases to √6, the photon energy now equals 1.
-The square root of the frequency (1.5) swaps places with the wavelength, which now becomes √1.5.
+The square root of the frequency (1.5) swaps places with the wavelength, which now becomes √1.5, which is also written as √6÷2.

 Here, we can see sodium, which has a work function of 2.27 eV, begins to exhibit the photoelectric effect once the wavelength of light is increased to 540 nm.
 Magnesium has a higher work function of 3.46 eVs, therefore the wavelength needs to be reduced further, to around 350 nm, before photoelectrons are produced.
 Gold with a work function of 4.83 eVs further still.
 Yet, the curvature from 0V onwards match up exactly for each of these elements, regardless of its work function.
 In all cases, the curvature levels out at around +3V and 500 mA for the threshold wavelength of each type of atom.
 We can use the simple mathematical equations that we explored previously to calculate the resistance of the photoelectric effect at the end of the curvature.